NEW OPERATING HOURS

 Effective 9.29.13: Visitor Center is CLOSED Mondays & Tuesdays.
 Wednesdays - Sundays, the Visitor Center will be OPEN 9 AM - 4 PM.
 Star Fort Pond is CLOSED 9 AM Sundays – 9 AM Tuesdays.
 Park grounds open dawn to dusk.
 Gates lock at 5 PM.

 Ninety Six National Historic Site

-View our historic oil paintings of the 1781 Battle for Star Fort and Revolutionary War leaders.
+Experience our award-winning twenty-two minute live-action theater film, "Crossroads of a Revolution" (shown on request).
+View our historic oil paintings of the 1781 Battle for Star Fort and Revolutionary War leaders located in the theater.
 They are on loan courtesy of the Ninety Six Chamber of Commerce.

-Become a Jr Ranger.
-Kids who complete a few activities in the Jr Ranger booklet receive a certificate and badge.
+Become a Junior Ranger.
+Kids who complete required activities in the Jr. Ranger booklet receive a certificate and badge.

 Did You Know?

 Ninety Six got its name around 1730 because it was believed to be 96 miles from here to Keowee, which was a Lower Cherokee town, near where Clemson, SC is today.
 You can view the remnants of the Cherokee Path & many other historic roads at Ninety Six National Historic Site.